Share this post

 Social commerce

-If the world moves from a highly connected global marketplace to a more insular one, it could significantly impact the technological developments that have been occurring in the digital-physical integration of supply chains.
-This shift could potentially slow down or alter the progress made in tech-enabled supply chain management and eCommerce.
+Moving away from these connected marketplaces could impact the technological developments that have been occurring in the digital-physical integration of supply chains and could alter the progress made in tech-enabled supply chain management.

 Creating stability while instability looms